ryndaniels/effective-devops/preso.md

 [^1]: Engel, David et al. 'Reading The Mind In The Eyes Or Reading Between The Lines?
 Theory Of Mind Predicts Collective Intelligence Equally Well Online And Face-To-Face'.
 PLoS ONE 9.12 (2014): e115212.
 Web.
 26 May 2015.

+^ J

 ---

-# Critical habits for teams
+# Critical Habits for Teams

 * Code Review
 * Pairing

+^ K

 ---

 # Code Review

-* max 90 minutes in one setting
+* Max 90 minutes in one setting

+^ K

 ---

 # Pairing

-* agile software development
+* Agile software development
 * 2 people work together on 1 workstation
-* driver - writes code
+* Driver - writes code
-* observer - reviews each line
+* Observer - reviews each line
-* roles switch frequently
+* Roles switch frequently

+^ J

 ---

 # Types of Pairing

-* expert-expert
+* Expert-expert
-* expert-novice
+* Expert-novice
-* novice-novice
+* Novice-novice

+^ J

 ^ When experts pair, work gets done quickly, new innovation not always obtained, depending on skill overlap because not questioning accepted standards of doing things.